talhanaseers/EECS447/Project_Part5/SQL Report (Assigned December 5)/Operational_Efficiency_Report.md

 ```

 #### **Insights**
-- Most fines are collected during mid-year, coinciding with peak borrowing.
+Refer to `fine_collection_trends.png` in the repository:
+- Monthly fines vary significantly, with the highest collections in January and the lowest in June.

 ---